Lunar2kPS/advanced-cpp/README.md

 # Advanced C++ Learning -- Game Engine Foundation
-**Purpose:** I'm disappointed in the direction that Unity (as a game engine, and as a company) has been going for a while.
-However, it's taught me so much about game development and API design, and inspired my interest in free, open source, stable, and extensible software with a focus on RPGs for PC and console gaming.
+This repo gives an overview of my C/C++ learning, and small example programs integrating libraries with CMake, particularly with my interest in gaming/RPGs, 2D and 3D graphics, and networking.

-I'm deciding to learn an immense amount of C++, to give me much more freedom as a developer, and perhaps even potential to contribute someday to open source projects like the [Godot engine](https://godotengine.org/), or learn [Unreal engine](https://www.unrealengine.com).
+I want to encourage free, open source, stable, and extensible software with a focus on RPGs for PC and console gaming.
+Perhaps I may be able to contribute someday to open source projects like the [Godot engine](https://godotengine.org/), or learn [Unreal engine](https://www.unrealengine.com).

-I hope this project helps to provide a human-friendly, more understandable example of working with many C++ libraries to create a small, specialized game engine.

 ![Project Overview Screenshot](/docs/images/Project%20Overview.png)